mluerig/personal-homepage/_posts/2021-11-15-website-with-gh-pages/2021-11-15-website-with-gh-pages.markdown

         # Demo-homepage of Moritz Lürig

-		This is a demonstration of how simple, aesthetic and informative websites can be generated using github pages and jekyll.
+		This is a demonstration of how simple, aesthetic and informative websites can be generated using github-pages and jekyll.

 		More information can be found at [my actual webpage](https://www.luerig.net/posts/website-with-gh-pages).